University of Oklahoma College of Law

 She is a member of the ABA’s Section of Legal Education & Admissions to the Bar and the Law Practice Division.
 She serves as Vice Chair of the Oklahoma Bar Association Access to Justice Committee and Member Services Committee.
 She is also a member of the OBA’s Law Office Management & Technology, Military & Veterans Law, and Indian Law Sections.
 She is the current Vice-Chair of the Computing Services Interest Section of the American Assoc. of Law Libraries.

-She co-authored the book Oklahoma Legal Research and served as a contributor for Thinking About Technology, a recurring column in Law Library Journal.
+She has authored publications and served as a contributor for Thinking About Technology, a recurring column in Law Library Journal.
 She has also written articles for the Oklahoma Bar Journal, including Can Lawyers Be Luddites?
-Adjusting to the Modification of the ABA Model Rules of Professional Conduct Regarding Technology.

 She earned a J.D. and Masters of Information Studies from the Univ. of Oklahoma, an LL.M. in Int’l Law from the Univ. of Georgia and a Master of Mil.
 Operations from Air Univ.
 She is currently enrolled in the Univ. of Oklahoma’s LL.M.
 Program in Indigenous Peoples Law.

 Lawyers thrive on having the right information at the right time.
 But too much information, poorly organized will overload you.
 Today’s attorneys manage email, case files, court opinions, statutes, regulations, and notes.
 How do you manage it?
 Get strategies to organize the mass of information so that you can find and recall the answer to […]

 Law firms deal with data of many types.
 Effective and creative use of document management systems will reduce paper, improve efficiency, support process automation, and support risk management.
 This session will provide strategies for effective use of document management systems, including email management, automation and training.